MateuszCharysz/goit-markup-hw-08/README.md

-# goit-markup-hw-07
+# goit-markup-hw-08

-7th homework (HTML PAGE + CSS)
+8th homework (HTML PAGE + CSS)
-In HTML and CSS - use of BEM methodology and SASS (SCSS)
+In HTML and CSS - responsive design and media querries